PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/mainbody_detection_en.md

 1. **Pipeline Integration**

 The main body detection module can be integrated into PaddleX pipelines such as **General Object Detection** (comming soon).
 Simply replace the model path to update the main body detection module of the relevant pipeline.
-In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your trained model.
+In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy your trained model.

 2. **Module Integration**